About Strategic Planning

 64% of organizations claim to have an Office of Strategy.
 (The KPI Institute, State of Performance Improvement and KPIs, 2016).

 From Sun Tzu’s Art of War, one of the first known recordings on strategy, to the multitude of contemporary studies on the topic, strategy management has been evolving for centuries.
-In 1912, Harvard University was the first higher education institution to offer a course focused on how business executives could improve their practices to achieve better results.
-However, the acceptance of strategy management as an essential skill and knowledge of every business professional came about only in 1959, under the pressure of Ford Foundation.
+In 1912, Harvard University was the first higher education institution to offer a course on how business executives could improve their practices to achieve better results.
+However, the acceptance of strategy management as an essential skill and knowledge of every business professional came about only in 1959, under the pressure of the Ford Foundation.
 In 1980, two significant events marked profoundly the strategy management field: the creation of Strategy Management Journal and Michael Porter’s book “Competitive Strategy: Techniques for Analyzing Industries and Competitors”.

 STAY CONNECTED